-If equipped

-The driver's floor mat that came

-with your vehicle hooks over the

-floor mat anchors.
-This keeps the

-floor mat from sliding forward and

-possibly interfering with the pedals.
+The floor mats that came with your vehicle hook over the floor mat anchors.
+This keeps them from sliding forward and possibly interfering with vehicle operation.

-If you remove a floor mat, make sure to re-anchor it when you put it back in your vehicle.
-If you use a non-Honda floor mat, make sure it fits properly and that it can be used with the floor mat anchors.
-Do not put additional floor mats on top of the anchored mat.
+If you remove the driver's floor mat, make sure to re-anchor it when you put it back in your vehicle.

+If you use non-Honda floor mats, make sure they fit properly and that they can be used with the floor mat anchors.
+Do not put additional floor mats on top of the anchored mats.